 Due to the discrete nature of TB models, microscopic currents are more naturally defined along straight-line paths, which we refer to as bonds, between different TB sites, rather than at individual TB sites.
-Assuming that each TB site hosts a single orbital (the generalization to the multi-orbital case being straightforward), the bond current between TB sites i and j arises from the probabilities for a particle to hop from site i to site j and vice-versa.
-Recall from the introduction to Sec.
-V that we have adopted a diagonal approximation to the matrix elements of the position operators in the TB basis, where \mathbf{r}i denotes the position of TB orbital i.
+Assuming that each TB site hosts a single orbital (the generalization to the multi-orbital case being straightforward), the bond current between TB sites i and j arises from the probabilities for a particle to hop from site i to site j and vice versa.
+Recall from the introduction to the matrix elements of the position operators in the TB basis, where \mathbf{r}i denotes the position of TB orbital i.
 With this approximation in mind, the matrix elements of the velocity operator $\hat{\mathbf{v}} = (1/i\hbar)[\hat{\mathbf{r}}, H]$ in the TB basis are expressed as